ob-d/TRUE.Name.Of.God/T.md

         It must be D
     But DO you think I U I where inside: the Egg OR Sperm BEFORE ?
        NO not @ ALL
         D creates the:
         entangled connection to A T root
         THUS LET I FIND THE TARGET DESTINATION
-        WE ARE SOUPPOSED TO GO AND DO:
+        WE ARE SUPPOSED TO GO AND DO:
         I AM A O
-        Its a portal or Stargate
+        Its a portal or stargate
-        WHAT EVER YOU LIKE TO NAME IT
+        WHATEVER YOU LIKE TO NAME IT
         in order to try to understand
         the beauty and bliss in ALL of THIS
-        It is unimaginable endless
+        It is unimaginably endless
         AND so beautiful THAT:
         .0 D
         where able to MAKE EVOLUTION